MCV-2024-C1-Project/Team4/README.md

     │   ├── plot_results.py
     │   └── print_dict.py

-### Task 1: Keypoints detection and descriptors computation
+### Task 1: Keypoint Detection and Descriptor Computation

 The script `keypoint_detection.py` provides functions to detect keypoints and generate their descriptors using three methods: SIFT, ORB, and DAISY.
 Each method offers different advantages in terms of computation cost, robustness, and invariance to scale, rotation, and illumination changes.